Family Assistance Program FAQ

 - Evaluation and treatment

-- Household items (carpeting, feeding tools and supplies, blenders, etc.)
+- Household items (adaptive seating, feeding tools and supplies, blenders, etc.)

 - Furthering PFD or related education

 - Family counseling